Places

 To visit Igbo-Ora in the southwest Yoruba state of Oyo is to walk into a phenomenon of unlimited twinning births.
 And to discover this is to be a fly on the wall looking at different households as they get on with daily life.
 Among them, you will find at least one twin stretching around one end of a couch.

 It is why every year in central Ibarapa where you will find Igbo-Ora, a day is set aside for festivities to mark such a rarity.
 The town’s dizygotic twinning rate of 45 per 1,000 live births makes it the Twin Capital of the World.
-This year’s festival happened on Saturday 14 October and the highlight usually is the showcasing of tweenies glistening in fine robes added to a mix of the spiciest fanfare.
+The 2023 festival happened on Saturday 14 October of that year and a fascinating highlight of the festivity usually is the showcasing of tweenies all glistening in fine robes, added to a mix of the spiciest fanfare.

-My mother is a twin; my Mom gave birth to twins; I sitting here am a twin; I also gave birth to twins; and one of my siblings also gave birth to twins,” reads the response from a participant of a study to help reveal the factors that encourage twin births among the women.
-It was published online 3 December 2020 by the National Library of Medicine and featured a number of theories concerning genetic makeup and spirituality.
+My mother is a twin; my Mom gave birth to twins; I sitting here am a twin; I also gave birth to twins; and one of my siblings also gave birth to twins, reads the response from a participant of a study to help reveal the factors that encourage twin births among the women.
+It was published online on 3 December 2020 by the National Library of Medicine and featured some theories concerning genetic makeup and spirituality.

 Since twinning is so commonplace in Igbo-Ora, there has to be some sort of reason.
 No consensus has been reached concerning why and no medically supported proof either.
 It is just the claim by Igbo-Ora residents that their extreme fertility comes from their lifestyle, so off to take a look at some of these.

 In Oyo state, yam flour (amala) is a prominent food source made from either yam or cassava flour, and even unripe plantain.
 These are the multiple avenues through which they are produced.
 After this comes the ideation around the best soup to accompany it.
-In Igbo-Ora, it is the very slippery Ilasa soup, which basically means okra.
+In Igbo-Ora, it is the very slippery Ilasa soup, which is just okra.

 Just like how there is a debate between Ghanaians and Nigerians concerning who cooks the best jollof rice, there seems to be a difference between Igbo-Ora chops and competing versions.